KARC Training Plans

 Things to Consider

-The number 1 most important thing to make sure you have a successful marathon is:
+The number 1 most important thing to make sure you have a successful race is:

 DON’T GET INJURED